amidos2006/GraphDungeonGenerator/README.md

 For example: `addNormal, 0, 3` means the system will apply addNormal rule between 0 and 3 times.
 At any time, the user can remove one or two of the arguments.
 For example: `addNormal, 3` will apply addNormal 3 times, while `addNormal` will apply it 1 time.

 ### Layout Map
+The layout map is the physical representation of the **Mission Graph** in 2D space.
+The layout map consists of 2D grid of `ObstacleTowerGeneration.LayoutGrammar.Cell` The layout make sure the start node and end node has only one connections while the rest of cells can have up to four connections (North, South, East, and West).

+There is two types of cells:
+- `Normal`: are cells that corresponds to a certain node in the **Mission Graph**.
+- `Connection`: are additional cells that were added to facilitate connections in the physical space.

+Each cell has from 1 door up to 4 doors.
+Doors are the connection between cells in the phyiscal space.
+There is 4 different door types:
+- `Open`: means that it is a normal opening between these two cells.
+- `KeyLock`: means that it needs a key to go through it.
+- `LeverLock`: means it will open using a lever in the nearby lever room.
+- `PuzzleLock`: means it will open when solving a puzzle in the nearby puzzle room.

 ### How to use the Code
 You can generate a dungeon using `generateDungeon` function in `ObstacleTowerGeneration.Program` file.
 The function takes 3 parameters which identify the number of times the system will try to generate the dungeon.
 Default values are 100 for each of the dungeon pieces and 100 for the total dungeon.